What is male Infertility?

 Fertilization occurs in 50% to 80% of cases and approximately 30% result in a live birth.
 The egg may fail to divide or the embryo may arrest at an early stage of development.
 Younger patients achieve more favorable results and poor egg quality and advanced maternal age result in lower success rates.

 ICSI does not increase the incidence of multiple pregnancies.
 Long-term information about the health and fertility of children conceived through this procedure is not available because it was first performed in 1992.

 Gamete intrafallopian transfer (GIFT) This procedure is recommended for couples with unexplained fertility problems and normal reproductive anatomy.
-Mature eggs and prepared sperm are combined in a syringe and injected into the fallopian tube using laparascopy.
+Mature eggs and prepared sperm are combined in a syringe and injected into the fallopian tube using laparoscopy.
 Embryos that result from this procedure naturally descend into the uterus for implantation.
-Know More.

 Drug therapy for male infertility includes medications to improve sperm production, treat hormonal dysfunction, cure infections that compromise sperm, and fight sperm antibodies.
 The administration of testosterone is similar to that used to treat testosterone deficiency.

 Surgery for male infertility is performed to treat reproductive tract obstruction and varicocele.
 Vasoepididymostomy is a microsurgical procedure that corrects obstruction in the coiled tube that connects the testes with the vas deferens (epididymis).
 Obstructions commonly result from STDs and also include cysts and tubal closure (atresia), which is usually genetic.
 Vericocelectomy, the removal of a varicocele from the testes, often results in increased sperm count.